ilitzkyd/DATASCI207-MLStockForecasting/README.md

 ## Conclusions

-From the final table bewlow we can draw several conclusions:
+From the final table below we can draw several conclusions:

 **Baseline Performance**: None of the models was able to beat the base model.